bakkeby/dwm-flexipatch/README.md

    - [fancybar](https://dwm.suckless.org/patches/fancybar/)
       - shows the titles of all visible windows in the status bar

+   - flexwintitle
+      - based on the bartabgroups patch, this is a layout aware barmodules module for handling window titles intended to be used with flextile-deluxe

    - [floatbordercolor](https://dwm.suckless.org/patches/float_border_color/)
       - this patch allows a different border color to be chosen for floating windows